 Family-friendly: When visiting with kids, you can take a Courthouse Scavenger Hunt, play dress up with vintage clothes and stop by the kid’s corner to touch and feel courthouse artifacts.

-Family-friendly: Dakota City Heritage Village is a living history museum and five-acre village that includes 22 buildings dating to the early 1900s.
+Dakota City Heritage Village is a living history museum and sweet five-acre village that includes 22 buildings dating to the early 1900s.
 Minnesota’s rural past further comes to life with costumed interpreters and demonstrations.
-Our kids really enjoy interacting with the “residents” of the village.
+Our kids have really enjoyed interacting with the “residents” of the village when we’ve visited for special events.
+Christmas in the Village is especially charming.

 Deals: Pick Friends & Family Fun Day (typically held in June) or Dakota County Fair’s free day (first Monday of the Fair’s run) for a free peek at the village.

 Pay a visit to historic Holz Farm Park to experience what life was like on the farm between the Great Depression of the 1930s through the 1940s World War II era.
-Outside the special events, the park grounds are open to explore.
+Outside the special events, the park grounds are open to explore freely on your own.

 Family-friendly: Three family festivals, one in spring, one in fall and one at holiday time, are held annually in the park.
 Activities are either free or inexpensive.
 Get our list of 7 fun things to do with kids at Holz Farm Park.

-Family-friendly: This Civil War-era Gothic Revival home welcomes you to learn more about the LeDuc family.
-Throughout the year, special events such as a Civil War weekend and a day camp are hosted by the LeDuc House.
+This Civil War-era Gothic Revival home welcomes you to learn more about the LeDuc family (the patriarch was a Civil War hero among other notable things).
+Throughout the year, special events such as a Civil War weekend and a day camp are hosted by the LeDuc House, in care of the Dakota County Historical Society.
+It can be hit or miss as to whether or not the scheduled programming will appeal to kids, but it’s worth a check to their website when planning to spend a fun day in Hastings.

-Visit a collection of Minnesota’s oldest buildings at the Sibley Historic Site and explore the early 1800s, when the post of Mendota was a major center of the region’s fur trade.
+At the Sibley Historic Site, step back in time to visit a collection of Minnesota’s oldest buildings and explore life in the early 1800s, when the post of Mendota was a major center of the region’s fur trade.
 Tour restored buildings and learn the stories of the American Fur Company as it engaged with the area’s Dakota people.

-Family-friendly: The historical society offers regular programming, including the monthly free Kids Kraft series.
+Family-friendly: The historical society offers regular programming, including the monthly free Kids Craft series.
 Aimed at kids ages 4-8, it consists of a craft and a related story.

 Get a glimpse of life in the Minnesota River Valley 150 years ago.
 Costumed interpreters and authentic buildings recreate late 19th-century life in Minnesota.
-Hands-on family programs at The Landing are affordable edutainment for all ages.
+Immersive family programs at The Landing are affordable edutainment for all ages.
+The programs are scattered throughout the year (find a schedule on the Three Rivers Parks page) or the public is welcome to take a free, self-guided tour during open park hours.
+(It’s also a great path for a bike ride!)

 The Burwell House is Minnetonka’s contribution to historic homes in the Twin Cities.
 Free tours are offered seasonally and two special events are hosted at the house during the year.